NOTE: All times are shown in Eastern time (ET)

 - Physical assault (including unwelcome touching or groping)

-- Threat of physical harm
+- Real or implied threat of physical harm

 - Intimidating, harassing, abusive, discriminatory, derogatory, or demeaning speech or actions